THE 100 Production Laboratory (1 hour)

 THE 340 Directing for the Stage II (4 hours)

-Building on the foundations of directing developed in Directing for the Stage I, this course explores the unique demands of directing plays with heightened language and theatrical style.
-The plays of Shakespeare, Chekhov, Ibsen, Beckett and Ionesco will be considered among others.
-The format of this course is a directing practicum focusing on the director’s process in the rehearsal room.
+Building on the foundations of directing developed in Directing for the Stage I, this course is a directing practicum focusing on the director’s process in the rehearsal room.
+Students will direct their own projects throughout the semester which can range from classical to contemporary plays, new plays, plays with heightened language and/or style, and devised work.
 Prerequisite: THE 330

 THE 350 Playwriting (4 hours)